pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Some delegation information key-value pairs are actions that a DELEG-aware resolver takes when it gets a DELEG or DELEGI record.
 The actions defined in this document are described briefly here, and more fully described in {{actions}}.

-* server-address4: a set of IPv4 addresses in 4-byte wire format
+* server-address4: a set of IPv4 addresses for nameservers of the given zone
-* server-address6: a set of IPv6 addresses in 16-byte wire format
+* server-address6: a set of IPv6 addresses for nameservers of the given zone
-* server-name: a fully-qualified domain name in uncompressed wire format
+* server-name: the domain name of a nameserver of the given zone; the addresses must be fetched
-* include-name: a fully-qualified domain name in uncompressed wire format
+* include-name: the domain name of a zone that has more information about the nameservers of the given zone

 Future documents might define additional delegation information that are actions, and might also define delegation information key-value pairs that modify actions.

 # Use of DELEG Records

 A DELEG RRset MAY be present at a delegation point.
 The DELEG RRset MAY contain multiple records.
 DELEG RRsets MUST NOT appear at a zone's apex.

 A DELEG RRset MAY be present with or without NS or DS RRsets at the delegation point.